qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 }
 ```

 It has many inconvenient things like `upgrade` `downgrade` `unwrap` `borrow`  `borrow_mut`.
+Also needs to use `Weak` to cut cycle to avoid memory leak.
 It's not recommended to do that.

 ### Replace capturing with argument

 The callback need to access the mutable state.
+The callback can access data in 3 ways:

+- Arguments.
+- Capturing.
+It stores data inside function object.
+- Global variable.
+It's not recommended (only use when really necessary).

-The callback can access data in 3 ways: 1. arguments 2. capturing 3. global variable.
-Using capturing cause circular reference.
-Using global variable is not recommended.
-But accessing data via argument is easy to borrow checker.
+Use capturing to make callback access mutable data creates circular reference.
+Letting callback to access mutable data via argument suits borrow checker better.

 We can pass the mutable state as argument to callback, instead of letting callback capture it: